galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 >
 {: .agenda}

-# Getting data from Single Cell Expression Atlas
+# Getting data from the Single Cell Expression Atlas

-If you happen to be interested in analysing publicly available data, particularly from the [Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/home), you may be interested in the following tool {% cite Moreno2020.04.08.032698 %} which combines all the preprocessing steps shown in [the previous tutorial]({% link topics/single-cell/tutorials/scrna-case_alevin/tutorial.md %}) into one!
-For this tutorial, the dataset can be seen [at the EBI](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/downloads) with experiment id of `E-MTAB-6945`.
+Galaxy has a specific tool for importing data from the SCXA ({% cite Moreno2020.04.08.032698 %}), which combines all the preprocessing steps shown in [the previous tutorial]({% link topics/single-cell/tutorials/scrna-case_alevin/tutorial.md %}) into one!
+For this tutorial, the dataset can be seen [at the EBI](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/downloads) with experiment ID of `E-MTAB-6945`.

 > <hands-on-title>Retrieving data from Single Cell Expression Atlas</hands-on-title>
 >